gimlichael/Cuemon/.docfx/api/extensions/index.md

 Complements: [Asp.Versioning](https://github.com/dotnet/aspnet-api-versioning) 🔗

+> **Note**
+> Since `Cuemon for .NET` has always been about extending official .NET APIs, this project is no longer maintained as part of the Cuemon assembly family.
+It has been moved to its own repository and is now called [Extensions for Asp.Versioning API by Codebelt](https://github.com/codebeltnet/asp-versioning).

 ## Swashbuckle.AspNetCore API

 [Swashbuckle.AspNetCore](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) defined the standard for Open API/Swagger which we built upon to provide an even more powerful and efficient way of documenting your RESTful APIs.